gsoft-inc/wl-squide/docs/getting-started/create-local-module.md

 ## 4. Configure tsup

+!!!info
+If you are having issues with the tsup configuration, refer to the [@workleap/tsup-configs documentation](https://gsoft-inc.github.io/wl-web-configs/tsup).
+!!!

 ### Development configuration

 To configure tsup for a **development** environment, open the `tsup.dev.ts` file and copy/paste the following code: